DmaxB13/DmaxB13/README.md

 <img width="52" height="52" alt="js" src="https://github.com/user-attachments/assets/098e01d9-7c31-4bab-91a3-f2b34a4addda" />

 # Hi there!
-Hellu im DmaxB, im a minecraft nerd and like to program some websites on the side when i feel like it.
+Hellu im DmaxB, im a minecraft nerd who likes to program some websites on the side when i feel like it.

 ## My projects:
 - ### iSite: